Super I.T. Friends

 "I didn't like Earth that much anyways." – Some person who littered a lot

 Super I.T.
-Friends is an action/comedy about four buds sticking up for humanity inside a new digital wild west.
-After a avoidable catastrophic blight makes the earth uninhabitable, humanity uploads their consciousness into a virtual reality universe called The Interverse.
+Friends is an animated action/comedy series about four buds sticking up for humanity inside a new digital Wild West.
+After an avoidable nightmarish blight makes the earth uninhabitable, humanity uploads their consciousness into a virtual reality universe called The Interverse.
 The Interverse is the internet as a physical place.
-Memes are celebrities, and online communities are planets.
-Society itself has turned into an MMORPG, and like most MMORPGs, the Interverse is no utopia.
-The virtual government has been compromised by the same villain that ruined the earth.
-Huge chunks of the universe are lawless chaos, and that's where the Super I.T.
+Memes are celebrities and online communities are planets.
+Society itself has turned into an MMORPG, and like most online games, The Interverse is no utopia.
+The virtual world has been corrupted by the same villain that ruined the earth.
+Huge chunks of The Interverse are lawless, and that's where the Super I.T.
 Friends step in.
 The Super I.T.
-Friends are a group of loner pals brought together by helping the helpless, vanquishing villains, and their own survival.
+Friends are a group of loner pals brought together by helping the helpless, vanquishing villains, and survival.

 "I'm done with today, can we go to the Cute Subverse and pet some celestial pups?" – Rose